-In addition to the carriage requirements listed, a PFD must be worn by a child 12 years old or under while aboard a boat which is underway and all PWC riders.
-Current regulations require all vessels to carry a wearable Type I, II, III, or V PFD for each person onboard and a throw cushion type IV for the boat, excluding boats less than 16’.
-The Boating Education Office suggests all vessels carry a type IV throwable with a line attached for casting, and that you wear your life jacket zipped.
+In addition to the carriage requirements listed, a PFD must be worn by a child 12 years old or under while aboard a vessel which is underway and all PWC riders.
+Current regulations require all vessels to carry a wearable PFD for each person onboard and a throwable PFD for the boat, excluding boats less than 16′.
+The Boating Education Office suggests all vessels carry a throwable with a line attached for casting, and that you wear your life jacket zipped.

 Skippers on Delaware waters are legally responsible for damages to life, limb or property caused by his/her vessel.
 And, of course, negligent operation is illegal.

 The speed of all vessels on Delaware waters must be slow enough to prevent any wake of appreciable height when the vessels are within 100 feet of: “Slow-No-Wake” speed areas, docks, launching ramps, marked swimming areas, swimmers, anchored, moored, or drifting vessels.

 Every year people are killed or seriously injured in boating accidents in Delaware’s waters.
 All of these accidents were avoidable if the ‘rules of the road’ had been followed and safe boating practices had been adhered to.
 The Handbook of Delaware Boating Laws and Responsibilities is available at no cost by contacting the Enforcement Section of the Division of Fish and Wildlife (1-302-739-9915) or through our website www.fw.delaware.gov.